-After searching in Google, you should see this in the top right corner.
+After searching in Google, you should see the phrase "SafeSearch on" in the top right corner.

 Searching YouTube should show that “Restricted Mode” is on at the bottom of the results page.
-Expanding that will show that “Restricted Mode is enabled by your network administrator.
+Expanding the section will display the message “Restricted Mode is enabled by your network administrator."

-Clicking SafeSearch takes you to page describing SafeSearch, but the page will not give you an option to disable it.
+Clicking SafeSearch will take you to a page describing SafeSearch, but the page will not give you an option to disable it.